Grup Yorum: Hunger strike

-In May 2019 several members of the Grup Yorum began a hunger strike in protest to the treatment the band received from the Turkish Government.
-Their demands included that the Turkish Government ends forbidding its free concerts and release band members from prison Ibrahim Gökçek and Helin Bölek joined the hunger strike in June 2019.
+In May 2019, several members of the Grup Yorum began a hunger strike in protest to the treatment the band received from the Turkish government.
+Their demands included that the Turkish government end forbidding its free concerts and release band members from prison. İbrahim Gökçek and Helin Bölek joined the hunger strike in June 2019.
 Bölek and Bahar Kurt were released in November 2019, but they kept on fasting.
 On 4 January Gökçek and Bölek turned their hunger strike into a death fast.
-Following, Gökçek was released on 25 February 2020, but also he kept on fasting.
-On 11 March 2020 Bölek and Gökçek's house was raided by the police and were taken to hospital to receive treatment, but as they announced opposition to the treatment, they were released again.
+Subsequently, Gökçek was released on 25 February 2020 but also kept on fasting.
+On 11 March 2020, Bölek and Gökçek's house was raided by the police and were taken to hospital to receive treatment, but as they announced opposition to the treatment, they were released again.
 In April 2020, Helin Bölek died after 288 days of hunger strike in a house in Istanbul's Küçükarmutlu where she had been staging the hunger strike with Gökçek against the treatment of the band by the Turkish government.
-On 5 May 2020 Gökçek ended his hunger-strike and was transferred to a hospital in Istanbul for treatment.
-On 7 May 2020 he died.
+On 5 May 2020, Gökçek ended his hunger-strike and was transferred to a hospital in Istanbul for treatment.
+He died on 7 May 2020.
 On the following day the funeral was stopped by the police in the Istanbul neighbourhood of Sultangazi.
 The police seized his coffin and brought his corpse to Kayseri, where he was buried.

-Izmir mosque controversy
+İzmir mosque controversy

-On 21 May 2020, instead of the Adhan, Grup Yorum's version of the well-known resistance song Bella Ciao was aired from a number of minarets in İzmir.
-The Turkish authorities arrested a woman that same day for the act, which they considered an attack on mosques and religion.
+On 21 May 2020, instead of the adhan, Grup Yorum's version of the well-known resistance song "Bella Ciao" was aired from a number of minarets in İzmir.
+Turkish authorities arrested a woman that same day for the act, which they called an attack on mosques and religion.